jcpelletier/Budgetron/README.md

 ### 6. 'fetch_google_drive.py'

-This project contains a Python script, `fetch_google_drive.py`, that allows you to download files from Google Drive using the Google Drive API.
+This script allows you to download files from Google Drive using the Google Drive API.

 #### Prerequisites